Sindarus/vaisseau-son/README.md

 Create a new virtual env just for this project.<br/>
 `virtualenv path_to_new_env -p python3`<br/>
-Replace `path_to_new_env` by the path to the directory that you want virtualenv to create to store the new environment, preferably outside the directory of the project.
+Replace `path_to_new_env` by the path to the directory where you want virtualenv to store the new environment, preferably outside the directory of the project.

 Activate the newly create virtualenv.<br/>
 `source path_to_new_env/bin/activate`<br/>
 You should now see the name of the new environement appear next to your command line prompt.
-When you are done running the project, you can return to using your global python by running `deactivate`.
+When you are done running the project, you can return to using your global python version by using the `deactivate` command.
+You should see your shell prompt being updated.

 ## Install required python modules with `pip -r`